Department of Student Rights and Community Standards

 *This policy is not intended to prohibit commonly-accepted journalistic practice as defined by the Associated Press, Society of Professional Journalists, or the New York Times for Brandeis students.
 This policy is not intended to restrict the work of student journalists to cover open, public events on campus.
 A public event is defined as an event held either in a public and open space on campus or to which a general announcement has been made or a general invitation has been extended.

 2.10.
 Respect for the Integrity and Personal Rights of Others: (Note: Due to the seriousness of any accusations regarding these policies, any students accused of being involved in incidents of this kind may be placed on campus restrictions or emergency suspension pending the outcome of an investigation or conduct process.)
-Refrain from any behavior toward others, including but not limited to students, faculty, staff, and guests, that:
+Refrain from any behavior toward others, including but not limited to students, faculty, staff, and visitors, that:

 • 2.10.a.
 Intimidates.